 Aron AR (2022) The Climate Crisis: Science, Impacts, Policy, Psychology, Justice, Social Movements.
 Cambridge University Press

-Castiglione A, Brick C, Holden S, Miles-Urdan E, Aron AR (in press, pre-registered report).
+Castiglione A, Brick C, Holden S, Miles-Urdan E, Aron AR (2022, pre-registered report).
 Discovering the psychological building blocks underlying climate action – a longitudinal study of real-world activism.
 Royal Society – Open Science.